menloparkinnovation/FoxHunt/README.md

 service.
 This is the basic infrastructure for mobile and tablet access, in addition to providing the infrastructure for higher level web applications services such as a real-time map.

+#Device Setup

+To setup a device create a free Azure IoT Hub account which allows one device to send reports every 5.5 seconds.

+Each ADF/RDF unit reports to its own individually managed Azure IoT Hub to allow use of the free tier, and also to distribute the management of the ADF/RDF reporting domains since they are likely to be individual hams or repeater groups.

+Each individually managed IoT Hub may then publish a read-only key to any individual or group that wants to aggregate their readings.

+This allows for distributed, co-operative management of ADF networks.

+www.azure.com

+Once your free IoT Hub has been set up (suggested name ADFReport) configure your IoT Hub credentials in setcredentials.sh and run ". ./setcredentials.sh" to set your credentials required by the application.

+Then run the node.js program in setup_device.
+To do so:

+cd setup_device
+npm install     // only needed once

+./createdeviceidentity.sh

+Be sure to record the newly allocated DeviceId and place it in setdevicecredentials.sh

+#Reading ADF Device Reports

+run ". ./setcredentials.sh" and run the node.js program in read_reports.

+cd  read_reports
+npm install  // only needed once ./readdevicetocloudmessages.sh

+#Sending ADF Device Reports

+./setdevicecredentials.sh

+cd send_reports
+npm install  // only needed once
+./simulateddevice.sh